tsamsonov/MapAnalyser/Readme.md

     6) Close and reopen QGIS

-    7) Go to Plugins -> Manage and install Plugins -> Click in the box next to Map Analyzer plugin -> close Plugin manager
+    7) Go to Plugins -> Manage and install Plugins -> Click in the box next to Map Analyser plugin -> close Plugin manager

-    8) Find Map Analyzer in the Toolbox
+    8) Find Map Analyser in the Toolbox

     9) Enjoy!
 #